Isleworth: 20th century

-The first half of the 20th century for Isleworth generally was characterised by a very substantial amount of artisan and white-collar residential development throughout the town, at the expense of numerous market gardens.
-The former western area was ceded to the town and parish of Hounslow, which was invested as a civil parish in 1927.
-This period also included the building of several new factories and offices, mostly towards the north-east, up to the town's eastern boundary with New Brentford.
+The first half of the 20th century for Isleworth generally was characterised by a very substantial amount of artisan and white-collar residential development throughout the town, on many market gardens.
+The former western area was ceded to the town and parish of Hounslow.
+On 1 April 1927 the parish of Isleworth was abolished and merged with Heston to form Heston and Isleworth.
+At the 1921 census (the last before the abolition of the parish), Isleworth had a population of 29,908.
+This period also included the building of several new factories and offices, mostly in the far north-east by the eastern limit (with Brentford).
 This rapid spread of building transformed the nature of Isleworth's layout in the space of just fifty years, from an agrarian pattern to an urban one.

-Isleworth's former Thames frontage of approximately one mile, excluding that of the Syon estate, which is shared with Brentford, was reduced to 0.5 mi in 1994 when a borough boundary realignment was ordered by the UK's Local Government Minister to add land to the district of St Margarets, Twickenham.
+Isleworth's former Thames frontage of about one mile (excluding within the Syon estate), has fallen to about 0.5 mi since 1994 when two boroughs' boundaries were tweaked by the UK's Local Government Minister to shift land to the London Borough of Richmond upon Thames.
+This unified the district of St Margarets, Twickenham, named after a former house there.
+The house stood in its Ailsa estate a Victorian garden suburb and which has a railway station next to its other parts and has several seamless bridges over the south channel of the Crane, but which accordingly had been cross-borough.